jnockelsss/Douglass-Project-LoC-2024/README.md

 Much of this work is informed by Julia Silge and David Robinson, *Text Mining with R* (https://www.tidytextmining.com), as well tutorials by Greg Martin
 (https://www.youtube.com/@RProgramming101) and Kasper Welbers (https://www.youtube.com/@kasperwelbers).

-We also acknowledge the contributions of Dr Jess Witte, University of Edinburgh, Centre for Data, Culture and Society (CDCS) (jessica.witte@ed.ac.uk) for troubleshooting R when needed.
+We also acknowledge the contributions of Dr Jess Witte, University of Edinburgh, Centre for Data, Culture and Society (CDCS) (jessica.witte@ed.ac.uk) for troubleshooting.